mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 ### 🏜️ DRY Code

 Perhaps one of the trickiest things with a blank canvas like Airflow— users are left on their own to manage code reusability.
-[DRY](https://www.digitalocean.com/community/tutorials/what-is-dry-development) (Don't Repeat Yourself) is a principal of software development, aimed at reducing redundancy and abstracting common code.
+[DRY](https://www.digitalocean.com/community/tutorials/what-is-dry-development) (Don't Repeat Yourself) is a principle of software development, aimed at reducing redundancy and abstracting common code.

 With regards to Airflow, as Jake Watson notes in [_Why Airflow (Sometimes) Wins_](https://thedataplatform.substack.com/p/why-airflow-sometimes-wins):

 > Airflow operators are amazing as they are free with the Airflow service, and there are over [1000 operators](https://registry.astronomer.io/modules?types=operators) to choose from.
 On the other, they are [not as modular as they could be especially when it comes to data copying](https://airbyte.com/blog/airflow-etl-pipelines#airflow-operator-sources-and-destinations-are-tightly-coupled).

-So we need some way to improve operator modularity, which is specific to each use-case.
+So we need some way to improve operator modularity, which is specific to each use case.
 Ideally, this would look like defining packages and functions for common hooks/tasks: reading an object from S3, writing to parquet, etc. Practically, it ends up not happening at all _or_ falling apart during parallel development.

 **Solution:** External Libraries & Airflow Tasks-as-a-Service (ATaaS)

 While the issue of DRY-ness can be addressed with an in-house/DIY solution, who has time for that?
 The [AstroSDK](https://docs.astronomer.io/learn/astro-python-sdk#how-it-works) is a good example of a framework that makes DRY code straightforward.
 An observant reader might notice the [available functions](https://docs.astronomer.io/learn/astro-python-sdk-etl#python-sdk-functions) fit into the framework I outlined above (we might be on to something!)

-By abstracting away some raw python, the SDK allows users to simply and quickly define functions to:
+By abstracting away some raw Python, the SDK allows users to simply and quickly define functions to:

 - Extract data from a warehouse or cloud storage, like Snowflake or S3
 - Perform SQL transformations on extracted data